-Who says you can’t enjoy beautiful flowers during the winter months?
+Who says you can’t enjoy beautiful flowers all around the year, even in winter?
 Whether you want to brighten up your home during the cold months of winter or you simply want to bring a bit of the outdoors inside, planting bulbs in vases is an excellent way to enjoy beautiful flowers in your home all year through.
 This is a relatively easy way to plant and you can transplant your flowers outdoors once warmer weather comes in and start all over again with new bulbs.

 Types of Flowers

 There are many flowers that will grow well indoors.
 Many prefer tulips simply because they look good in vases and are very easy to care for.
 You can also choose to grow chrysanthemums, lilies, miniature roses, carnations and gladiolas in vases if you wish.

 What You Need

 You will need to choose the bulbs that you want to grow.
 Pick up vases at your local home decorating store or anywhere that sells them.
 You will need to use glass containers so that you can check the progress of root development.
 Choose vases that will be wide enough to accommodate the bulbs and tall enough to support the flowers when they begin growing.
 You may also want some glass stones or marbles to place inside the container just to give it a more decorative look.

 1.)
 Begin by filling your glass vase about 1/3 full with whatever decorative stones or marbles you have chosen to use.
 Remove any withered or brown areas of the bulbs by snipping them off before you begin planting.